 Figure 4.
-Deformation obtained by simulations with different mesh size and discretization.
+Deformation obtained by simulations with different mesh size and discretisation.

-The simulation of the fabrication process is made mostly to foreseen the deformations and the distortions on the component caused by the process itself.
-Considering the drawbacks of the SLM method, the accurate prediction of the residual stresses and distortions caused by the heating and cooling down of the several layers in which the component is divided may be crucial.
+The simulation of the fabrication process was made mostly to foresee the deformations and distortions of the component caused by the process itself.
+Considering the drawbacks of selective laser melting, the accurate prediction of residual stresses and distortions caused by the heating and cooling of the several layers into which the component is divided may be crucial.

-To this end, the Amphyon 2018 FE code is utilized [21].
-This particular software, developed by AdditiveWorks, is said to be accurate on predicting the distortions related not only to the fabrication process, but also from a potential thermal treatment afterwards.
+To this end, the Amphyon 2018 FE code was utilised [21].
+This particular software, developed by Additive Works, is said to be accurate for predicting the distortions not only from the fabrication process but also from any potential thermal treatment afterwards.

-Consequently, two simulations are performed using the Mechanical Process Simulation tool adjusting mostly the mesh density and by keeping the meshing method (Adaptive mesh) constant.
-The external surfaces of the component are refined and the supports of the model are considered the closest to the real case.
-To this end, the first model created has 244262 elements of 1.294 mm each while the second one is meshed with 116694 elements, sized 1.542 mm each.
-Both models have similar layer number and a potential thermal treatment after the fabrication is considered.
-The purpose of this parametric analysis is the investigation of the sensitivity of the results upon the mesh size and density, as well as the necessary processing time in each case.
+Consequently, two simulations were performed using the mechanical process simulation tool.
+In one, the mesh density was adjusted, and in the second, the adaptive meshing method was retained.
+The external surfaces of the component were refined, and the model supports were considered to ensure closest fit to those that would be used in the real case.
+To this end, the first model created had 244,262 elements of 1.294 mm each, while the second was meshed with 116,694 elements, sized 1.542 mm each.
+Both models had a similar number of layers, and a potential thermal treatment after the fabrication was considered.
+The purpose of this parametric analysis was the investigation of the sensitivity of the results with regard to mesh size and density as well as the necessary processing time in each case.

-The results in terms of distortions are presented in the following Figure 4(a) and Figure 4(b) respectively alongside with the corresponding displacement scale.
-In both cases, the magnitude of the distortions observed is the same.
+The results in terms of distortions are presented in Figure 4(a) and Figure 4(b), respectively, alongside the corresponding displacement scale.
+In both cases, the magnitude of the observed distortions is the same.
 Moreover, a significant displacement is reported at the supports of the component.
-In Figure 4(a) the red area referred to the support on the left has a maximum displacement of 0.37 mm while in Figure 4(b) the displacement reaches the value of 0.47 mm.
-Nevertheless, by comparing the distribution of the displacements, a significant difference is observed in the lower region of the component near the through hole; in Figure 4(a) a displacement up to 0.45 mm is registered which becomes almost 0.3 mm in the output shown in Figure 4(b).
-Thus, the two simulations describe a different situation of the overall deformation of the component and the upper surface.
+In Figure 4(a), the red area of the support on the left has a maximum displacement of 0.37 mm, while in Figure 4(b), the displacement reaches the value of 0.47 mm.
+Nevertheless, by comparing the distribution of the displacements, a significant difference is observed in the lower region of the component near the through hole; in Figure 4(a), a displacement up to 0.45 mm is registered, compared to almost 0.3 mm in the output shown in Figure 4(b).
+Thus, the two simulations describe a different situation in terms of the overall deformation of the component and the upper surface.

-Considering the above, each simulation FE model created is quite sensitive to the model parameters themselves such as the mesh size and density.
+Considering the above, each simulation FE model created is quite sensitive to the model parameters themselves, such as the mesh size and density.

-If the mesh definition effect is considered, the uncertainty contribution for the displacement provided by the simulation can be, therefore, evaluated as: (0.45 – 0.30) mm / √3 = 0.087 mm.
+If the effect of the mesh size is considered, the uncertainty contribution for the displacement provided by the simulation can therefore be evaluated as: (0.45 – 0.30) mm / √3 = 0.087 mm.

-Other contributions should be considered, due, for example, to the choice of material characteristics and process parameters: a complete evaluation of the uncertainty of the simulation results should be carried out, by running the program using different values of the parameters of influence.
+Other contributions should be considered, due, for example, to the choice of material characteristics and process parameters.
+A complete evaluation of the uncertainty of the simulation results should be carried out by running the program using different values for the parameters of influence.

-In any case, a first validation of the model is made by a campaign of measurements of the components dimensions and distortions, presented in the following sections.
+In any case, a first validation of the model was made by a measurement campaign assessing the component’s dimensions and distortions, as presented in the following sections.

 RESULTS